 What Will I Learn?

 Course offerings include child development, infant/toddler program planning, preschool curriculum development, child-care administration, and parenting perspectives.
 This option also involves one semester of full-time field experience in a child care facility or other appropriate human service agency.
-In addition, study options within the human development and family relations major offer enough room to choose a minor in a related field, such as psychology or business.

 What is Unique About Our Program?